 Every wedding photographer is different and the processes photographers choose to incorporate into their workflow is ultimately up to them.
 However, when it comes to shopping for a photographer, it’s easy to feel overwhelmed with so many options at varying price points.
+There are eight things you should get from your wedding photographer and you shouldn’t hesitate to ask when you’re shopping around.
 I wrote a blog post about the six things to consider when hiring a wedding photographer not too long ago and this could be considered an extension of that.

 Shopping for a photographer is not something people do on a regular basis, so it makes sense that the majority of people don’t know what to expect or what questions to ask beyond “how much is this going to cost?”